-Preliminary notification of awards will be made on or about November 24, 2014, by phone or e-mail prior to midnight.
+Preliminary notification of awards will be made on or about February 19, 2016, via e-mail prior to midnight.
 Projects may begin at that time.
-No funds will be disbursed for conditional awards until all conditions of the award are met and acceptance of the negotiated grant award amount by the project director.
+No funds will be disbursed for conditional awards until all conditions of the award are met.
 Written grant award notices will be issued and 50% of the grant award issued once Federal Funding Accountability and Transparency Act (FFATA) forms are completed and returned.
 Forms are included in Appendix H for sub-awardees (ITQ grantees).
-Completed FFATA forms are due by November 24, 2014.
-Grant funds will not be released until the FFATA information is received.
+Completed FFATA forms are due by February 23, 2016.